IBE160/simple-todo/docs/prd.md

 so that I feel motivated and acknowledge my progress.

 **Acceptance Criteria:**
-1. Upon marking a task as 'Completed', an encouraging message is displayed to the user.
-2. The messages are varied and positive in tone.
+1. When a task's status is updated to 'Completed' via the API, the backend response includes a randomized, positive message.
+2. A list of positive messages is stored in the backend (e.g., in a simple list or configuration file).
+3. The Next.js frontend displays this message to the user in a non-intrusive way (e.g., a temporary toast notification).
-3. A mechanism exists to control the frequency or type of these messages (e.g., daily limit, opt-out for certain types).
+4. A mechanism exists to control the frequency of these messages (e.g., the backend only sends a message for the first 5 completed tasks per day).

 ### Story 4.2: Daily Task Completion Metrics